alinadir44/MLSA-Workshop-1/README.md

 ### Creating your portfolio

 1. Fork this repo from this [link](https://github.com/alinadir44/MLSA-Workshop-1)
-1. Before creating the Codespace, enable GitHub Copilot for your account.
-If it is not enabled, take a look at [Customize your portfolio site using Copilot] (#-customize-your-site-in-3-steps). (should i keep this part or remove it?)
-1. Navigate to the main page of the newly forked repository.
+2. Navigate to the main page of the newly forked repository.
 3. Under the repository name, use the Code drop-down menu, and in the Codespaces tab, select "Create codespace on main".

     <img src="./__images__/mycreatecodespace.png" alt="Create codespace" style="width:270px;"/>